ncalc/ncalc/docs/articles/architecture.md

 For our example, "1+1", the parsing step converts the string into an abstract syntax tree (AST).
 This tree is made up of different types of expressions, such as binary expressions, value expressions our even functions.
-Our AST is represented by <xref:NCalc.Domain.LogicalExpression>.
+Our AST is represented by <xref:NCalc.Domain.LogicalExpression> class.

 ## Evaluation

 Evaluation refers to the process of determining the value of an expression.
 We use the visitor pattern at evaluation.
 This pattern allows you to add new operations to existing object structures without modifying those structures.
-With the method <xref:NCalc.Domain.LogicalExpression.Accept`1> is possible to accept any kind of visitor that implements <xref:NCalc.Visitors.ILogicalExpressionVisitor`1>.
+With the method <xref:NCalc.Domain.LogicalExpression.Accept``1(NCalc.Visitors.ILogicalExpressionVisitor{``0})> is possible to accept any kind of visitor that implements <xref:NCalc.Visitors.ILogicalExpressionVisitor`1>.
 Example implementations include <xref:NCalc.Visitors.EvaluationVisitor> that returns a <xref:System.Object>
 and <xref:NCalc.Visitors.SerializationVisitor> that converts the AST into a <xref:System.String>.

+If you are creating your custom implementation, beware it should be stateless to be easier to debug and read.
+This is enforced by the [PureAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.contracts.pureattribute0) and generic return at the <xref:NCalc.Domain.LogicalExpression.Accept``1(NCalc.Visitors.ILogicalExpressionVisitor{``0})> method.

 ## <xref:NCalc.Expression> Class